-Intuitive Machines, Inc. entered into a tax receivable agreement (the "Tax Receivable Agreement") with Intuitive Machines, LLC and certain Intuitive Machines, LLC Members (the "TRA Holders") at Closing.
+Intuitive Machines, Inc. entered into the TRA with Intuitive Machines, LLC and the TRA Holders at closing of the Business Combination.
 Pursuant to the TRA, Intuitive Machines, Inc. will generally be required to pay the TRA Holders 85% of the amount of the cash tax savings, if any, in U.S. federal, state, and local taxes that are based on, or measured with respect to, net income or profits, and any interest related thereto that Intuitive Machines, Inc. (and applicable consolidated, unitary, or combined subsidiaries thereof, if any realizes, or is deemed to realize, as a result of certain tax attributes (the "Tax Attributes"), including: